ManulProgramming/FishingAI/README.md

 - **Week 11: Training a model to identify fish from a picture.**

-Writing code using tensorflow/keras to load and process pictures of different fish species based on GT (ground truth) blanks.
+Writing code using tensorflow/keras to load and process pictures of different fish species.
 All pictures go through additional augmentation for deeper learning.
 There will also be data partitioning for training (75%), validation (10%) and testing (15%).
 The model will be located as a separate .h5 file.

 - **Week 12: Collecting fish sales market data.**